villemae/School-Projects/Software Development Project/README.txt

 fingrid.cpp
 model.hh
 model.cpp
-I also contibuted a lot in following files: view.hh view.cpp
+I also contributed a lot in the following files: view.hh view.cpp